-It may be helpful to have a different desktop background for each desktop space, so that you'll always know at a glance which one you're in.
+It may be helpful to have a different desktop background for each desktop space so you'll always know at a glance which one you're in.

-- From Mission Control, switch to the desktop space that you want to change.
+- From Mission Control, switch to the desktop space you want to change.

 Switching to a different space

-- Right-click the desktop and select Change Desktop Background.
+- Right-click the desktop, then select Change Desktop Background.

 Changing the desktop background

 - Select the desired image.
 It will become the background for the current desktop space.
-If desired, repeat these steps with all of the other desktop spaces, to give each one a unique image.
+If desired, repeat these steps with all other desktop spaces to give each one a unique image.